enfrte/kuku/README.md

 # kuku

-kuku is a language learning and practice app that empowers individuals to creaate content in any for they choose.
+kuku is a language learning and practice app that empowers individuals to create custom content.

 kuku means cuckoo in [pandunia](https://pandunia.info).